just-the-docs/just-the-docs/MIGRATION.md

 #### Customization

-- all generated text
-- custom color variables
+- all user-facing text is now customizable; previously, several elements (ex search placeholder) were hardwired into the theme.
+Now, users can blend custom includes and layouts to internationalize their sites.
-- we've clarified the role of `custom.scss` to be imported last; to allow users to define override variables, we've added a new file `setup.scss`.
+- we've clarified the role of `custom.scss` to be imported last; to allow users to define custom or override variables, we've added a new file `setup.scss`.
 PR: [#1135]

 #### Custom Includes